Enter your email, and we'll send instantly send you our "Ultimate Scrapbooking Organization Guide!"

 The romantic in me loves to create couples scrapbook pages!

-Here's a few scrapbook ideas to get you started.
+Here's a few easy scrapbook ideas to get you started.

 Try using black and white photos, they give any page a 'timeless' look and always look great on couples pages.